• Compare

 To counter that, let’s go through a quick rundown on some of the biggest advantages to using this kind of software as the backbone of your marketing strategy.

-It’s no secret that the content marketing platform market is big.
+It’s no secret that the content marketing tools market is big.

 There’s dozens of major tools out there, each offering enough bells and whistles to make your head spin.